 Outcomes of Domestic Violence Cases

 There are several possible outcomes for domestic violence cases.
-If the defendant is found guilty of domestic violence, the primary goal of the plaintiff is to seek protection for their self and any children from the abuser.
-This usually comes in the form of a permanent restraining order (which usually lasts up to three years) and loss of child custody for the abuser.
+If the defendant is found guilty of domestic violence, the primary goal of the plaintiff is to seek protection for themselves and any children from the abuser.
+This usually comes in the form of a restraining order (which usually lasts up to three years) and loss of child custody for the abuser.

 California Domestic Violence Penalties

 For the defendant, being found guilty in a domestic violence case is a very serious matter.
 Most counties in California require a minimum of 30 days in jail and three years of probation, even for first-time offenders.
-Additionally, almost all guilty defendants are required to complete a 52-week batterer’s program and pay a $400 fee to fund domestic violence program.
-By statute, defendants can face up to a year in jail and a $2,000 fine for a domestic violence misdemeanors.
+Additionally, almost all guilty defendants are required to complete a 52-week batterer’s program and pay a $400 fee to fund domestic violence programs.
+Defendants who are found guilty can face up to a year in jail and a $2,000 fine for a domestic violence misdemeanor.

 Defendants convicted of a domestic violence felony can be held responsible to pay for hospital bills, and are subject to several years of probation and even a prison term, based on the severity of the victim’s injuries.

 This is why it’s so important to find the right attorney for your case.
-As a San Diego domestic violence lawyer, Bradley has won “Not Guilty” verdicts in every courthouse in San Diego County.
-Whether you’ve been falsely accused or have been charged with a crime, we can help.
-We can help you take control of your future by fighting back against those that want to see you in jail.
+As a San Diego domestic violence lawyer, Bradley has won “not guilty” verdicts in every courthouse in San Diego County.
+Whether you’ve been charged with a crime or falsely accused, we can help you take control of your future by fighting back.

 Domestic Violence Facts and Statistics